Gangway (film)

 Gangway is a 1937 British musical film directed by Sonnie Hale and starring Jessie Matthews, Barry MacKay, Nat Pendleton and Alastair Sim.
-Its plot involves a young reporter goes undercover to unmask a gang of criminals who are planning a jewel heist.
+Its plot involves a young reporter who goes undercover to unmask a gang of criminals who are planning a jewel heist.
 AKA as Sparkles in Australia and on Australian release 78rpm records.
 Jessie Matthews was nicknamed SPARKLE in the film.

 Plot

 Newspaper film critic Pat Wayne (Jessie Matthews) boards an ocean liner to New York to interview glamorous movie star Nedda Beaumont (Olive Blakeney).
 Once aboard, Pat somehow gets mixed up with a gangster (Nat Pendleton), and a Scotland yard inspector (Barry MacKay), who both mistake her for a female jewel thief called "Sparkle."